dchang0524/AlphaChicken/README.md

 ### 3.3 Entropy

 We didn't get to implement this, but we want to give some sort of bonus for visiting squares that would clarify our trapdoor distributions(reducing entropy).
 This could be done by approximating entropy gained from visiting a square and making this bonus term path-dependent.
-To prevent rushing the center(which we might end up just stepping on a trapdoor without getting enough information), we could also keep a visited count array to give some sort of confidence(However, we wouldn't need this if we implemented a way to deal with high variance moves in expectimax).
+To prevent rushing the center(which we might end up just stepping on a trapdoor without getting enough information), we could also keep a visited count array to give some sort of confidence.

 Represents the weight of penalty for 3.1.